 Cancer research highlights from AACR 2019

-From Atlanta, Dr. Kristian Moller, Principal Scientist at Atlas Antibodies, shares the top research highlights from the Annual American Advancement for Cancer Research meeting (AACR) 2019.
+From Atlanta, we share the top research highlights of the Annual American Advancement for Cancer Research meeting (AACR) 2019.

 The Annual American Advancement for Cancer Research meeting (AACR) of 2019 was held in Atlanta, Georgia, USA.
 This meeting attracts every year more than 22,000 attendees from all over the world and features the latest discoveries across the spectrum of cancer research, from population science and prevention to basic, translational, and clinical studies to survivorship and advocacy.